-The Cudgegong Regulated River Water Source was in stage 1 (normal management) for the entire reporting period (Figure 15).
-Windamere Dam started at 35% of capacity and with above average inflows for the majority of the year finished the year at 60% of capacity.
+• The Cudgegong Regulated River Water Source was in stage 1 (normal management) for the entire reporting period (Figure 18).
+Windamere Dam started at 60% of capacity (73% by end of July 2022) and with above average inflows from July 2022 to November 2022 Windamere Dam spilled in October 2022 and finished the year at 97% of capacity.

-Figure 15: Drought stage for the reporting period referenced with monthly headwater storage inflow and long-term monthly inflow mean (Windamere Storage)
+Figure 18: Drought stage for the reporting period referenced with monthly headwater storage inflow and long-term monthly inflow mean (Windamere Storage)